merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 };
 ```

-ok, following the same analogy, we can write constructor, destructor, and assignment visitor, and the full listing for our simple example is as follows.
+ok, following the same analogy, we can write constructor, destructor, and assignment visitor, and the full listing for our simple example is as follows:

 ```cpp
 #include <iostream>